Medical Guidelines for Emergency Care

 In the margin, you can click Contents A-Z, and search the ICD10 codes, diagnoses, tests, and symptoms, last sections read, and the texts corresponding to different specialities and acute conditions.

-I started the site May 30, 2016, with 50 titles, now in November there are over 125 guidelines.
+I started the site May 30, 2016, with 50 titles, now you'll find plenty of guidelines.
 The rest will come gradually from now on.
 Some sections are already completed, but will be adapted for the web.

-First published will be emergency treatment suggestions.
-Gradually information will be added about the emergency conditions, images, and differential diagnoses.
+You will find information about emergency handling, the emergency conditions, images, and differential diagnoses.

 I would appreciate if anyone wanted to come here may subscribe to information updates, news and any changes.
 There is no cost, is quickly done, and I also get an idea of the interest for an emergency site like this.
 The same also applies to non-medical readers.

 Please read the important prerequisites for this site - what applies and what is expected from me!

 Björgells Acute illnesses and injuries will progressively be more and more complete, and I believe and hope you will find it useful and interesting!
 Please come with views!